ahaandesai27/Time-Zone-Converter/README.md

 # Time-Zone-Converter
-A website for conversion of time between regions, using the World Time API, which uses the IANA time zone standard.
+A website for conversion of time between regions.
+It fetches the regions from the World Time API, which uses the IANA time zone standard.

 ### Technologies used:
 - HTML5